YehiaFarghaly/database-engine/README.md

 ### Notes

 - There is a ready table called student with the following columns (ID: int, GPA: Double, Name: String)
-- You must have maven in youe machine

 ---